mongodb/mongo-c-driver/src/libmongoc/doc/configuring_tls.rst

 Setting ``tlsAllowInvalidHostnames`` additionally consider certificates with no revocation mechanisms specified (CRL / OCSP) a non-error.

+The Online Certificate Status Protocol (OCSP) is partially supported (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_).

+- Stapled OCSP responses are validated on certificates presented by the server.
+- The Must-Staple extension (see `RFC 7633 <https://tools.ietf.org/html/rfc7633>`_) is ignored.
+Connection may continue if a Must-Staple certificate is presented with no stapled response (unless the client receives a revoked response from an OCSP responder).
+- When a ``crl_file`` is set with :symbol:`mongoc_ssl_opt_t`, and the ``crl_file`` revokes the server's certificate, the OCSP response takes precedence.
+E.g. if the server presents a certificate with a valid stapled OCSP response, the certificate is considered valid even if the ``crl_file`` marks it as revoked.
+- Connection will continue if a Must-Staple certificate is presented without a stapled response and the OCSP responder is down.

 .. _Secure Transport:

 Native TLS Support on macOS / Darwin (Secure Transport)